elliotcm/agile_talk/notes.md

      + can be used as client billing / signoff cycle
     - requires regular but not constant client access, therefore
     - ideal for client consultancies

+SLIDE- (sequential)

+  * Sequential
+    - team works in 1 or 2 week iterations / sprints
+    - weekly team / client meetings
+      + iteration planning meeting
+      + project retrospective
+    - daily team meetings
+    - regular team retrospectives

+    - work on an agreed backlog of small tasks or,
+    - "epic" deliverable feature
+    - benefits
+     + "epics" allow team to focus
+     + forces client to commit to a fixed block of work
+     + short enough commitment to allow client to change direction or stop
+     + can be used as client billing / signoff cycle
+    - requires regular but not constant client access, therefore
+    - ideal for client consultancies